project-talan/tln-cli/README.md

   > tln prereq:init -r
   > tln build -r
   ```
-  * First command will use `git clone` and your credentials which were defined early inside `.tln.conf`
+  * First command will use `git clone` and your credentials were defined early inside `.tln.conf`
   * Second will install all necessary `third-parties` components
   * Third one will generate `.env` file if any using template and run initialization commands like `npm i`
   * The last command will recursivelly `build` all components